- Buying a kitten checklist

 - Where was the kitten born?

-- Was the kitten raised with its mother? (sounds like an obvious question but some may be hand reared)
+- Was the kitten raised with their mother? (this sounds like an obvious question but some may be hand-reared)

 - What vaccinations has the kitten had and when are the boosters required?

 - Is the kitten litter trained?